AMOS

 • Attaching Data: By selecting a file name from the data file option, we can attach data in AMOS for SEM analysis.
 This option also appears if we will click on the “select data” icon.

-• Observed Variable: A rectangle icon is used to draw the observed variable.
+• Observed Variable: Researchers use a rectangle icon to draw the observed variable.

-• Unobserved Variable: A circle icon is used to draw the unobserved variable.
+• Unobserved Variable: Researchers use a circle icon to draw the unobserved variable.

-• Cause Effect Relationship: A single headed arrow in AMOS is used to draw the cause effect relationship between the observed and unobserved variables.
+• Cause Effect Relationship: AMOS uses a single-headed arrow to draw the cause-and-effect relationship between observed and unobserved variables.

-• Covariance: A double headed arrow is used to draw the covariance between variables.
+• Covariance: Researchers use a double-headed arrow to draw the covariance between variables.

-• Error Term: In AMOS, the error term icon is next to the unobserved variable icon, and it is used to draw the latent variable.
+• Error Term: In AMOS, the user places the error term icon next to the unobserved variable icon to draw the latent variable.

-• Naming the Variable: When we right click on a variable in a graphical window, the first option, “object properties,” is used to give the name of the variable in AMOS.
+• Naming the Variable: When you right-click on a variable in a graphical window, the first option, ‘object properties,’ allows you to name the variable in AMOS.

 There are other icons as well, and these icons help in drawing the SEM model graphically.
 Icons such as erase icon, moving icon, calculate icon, view text, analysis properties, etc., help in drawing the SEM model graphically.